Bernstein-Sato polynomials for projective hypersurfaces with weighted homogeneous isolated singularities: Remarks related to Bernstein-Sato polynomials

-then this would give an example where the implication $\Longrightarrow$ in (3) fails without assuming condition~(2) in Theorem~1.
-Note that the direct image of $\Gr^{\al}_V\B_f$ by the projection to $S=\C$ defined by the function $y$ in (1.3) contains direct factors isomorphic to
+then this would give an example where the implication $\Longrightarrow$ in \eqref{3} fails with condition~\eqref{2} unsatisfied in Theorem~\ref{T1}.
+Note that the direct image of $\Gr^{\al}_V\B_f$ by the projection to $S=\C$ defined by the function $y$ in Section~\ref{S3} contains direct factors isomorphic to

 where $y$ is identified with the natural coordinate of $S=\C$.
 We have the isomorphism